 4113 Dorchester (former civic number)

 Mrs. H. Barker, widow Richard Barker – 1899

 George Graham Churchill – 1899

 Charles Handyside – 1899

 His father, David Handyside was born in Edinburgh… 1794.
-With his two brothers, when they were young men, they left their native land to come to Montreal.
-They became merchants in St. Joseph street.
+With his two brothers, they left their native land when they were young men to come to Montreal and became merchants in St. Joseph street.
 The two brothers afterwards owned and operated a large distillery at Longue Pointe, the ruins of which to-day are made into fine stables, barns and outhouses belonging to Mr. Viau, who now owns the property.
 David’s Distillery was on St. Mary street, and the foundation and walls are still seen in the large tobacco factory opposite Fullum street.
 He was named a member of the new Corporation of Montreal in 1840.
 He married Melinda Adams, of Burlington Vermont, and died…1855.
 His eldest daughter married Joseph Jones, the Coroner, a man who, though over eighty years of age, is still able to perform the duties of his onerous profession.